Wire Fraud and Digital Evidence: How Prosecutors Build Cases in the Internet Age

 What Are My Remedies For The Criminal Record?

-In Philadelphia, you can expunge a shoplifting charge.
+It’s possible to expunge a shoplifting charge.
 You can apply for expungement of your criminal records when:

 - You were charged but were not convicted of any offense, including summary, felony, or misdemeanor.